SPAAM-community/AMDirT/docs/source/how_to/filter.md

 bash ancientMetagenomeDir_curl_download_script.sh
 ```

-and the sequencing files of the selected samples will be downloaded to the directory you run the script from
+and the sequencing files of the selected samples will be downloaded to the directory you run the script from.

-> ⚠️ _You must already have the download tool you have selected downloaded and configured to use the bash script!_
+> ⚠️ _You must already have the download tool you have selected configured on your machine to use the bash script!_

+> ⚠️ _Make sure you only run this script on the machine you will run your analyses from, i.e. in most cases on a server or HPC!_

 To use the **pipeline input samplesheet**, you should always double check the sheet is correctly configured.
 Once you have validated it, you can supply it to your selected pipeline as follows (using nf-core/eager as an example):